-Resolving Family Disputes Through Mediation
+Resolving Family Disputes Through Mediation in California

-Mediation is a very common form of alternative dispute resolution in divorce cases.
+Mediation is a very common form of alternative dispute resolution (ADR) in divorce cases.
 It’s considered to be an effective means of resolving any type of dispute that doesn’t require a third-party determination or a judicial ruling.
 That is one of the main reasons it is used for family law mediation issues in divorce cases in San Diego.
 The mediator is not a judge and cannot force one party or the other to do anything different.
 Instead, the mediator is a neutral third party who is able to help the two disagreeing parties negotiate a settlement they can agree on.

 This is called facilitative mediation, and it can be used for spousal support, child support, child custody, guardianship and other matters.
 If an agreement can be reached, the judge in the divorce case will often sign off on that agreement.
 Some cases do call for the view or opinion of the mediator, and that’s called evaluative mediation.
 However, it is important to remember that mediation is not binding in the same way a court order would be, and the mediator cannot force either party to accept a particular agreement.